Industry Partner Resources

 Martinsville - Henry County Specific Updates:

-- The Martinsville - Henry County Visitor Center will be closed to the public until Friday, May 1, 2020.
-Staff will still be working so feel free to call at 276.632.8006 or email Jeff Alderman (email@example.com) or Kelly Rowland (firstname.lastname@example.org).
+- The Martinsville - Henry County Visitor Center is closed to the public.
+Staff will still be working so feel free to call at 276.632.8006 or email Jeff Alderman (firstname.lastname@example.org) or Kelly Rowland (email@example.com).

-- City of Martinsville updates located on their website here.
+- City of Martinsville and Henry County updates located on their website here.

 - Patrick Henry Community College will be transitioning to online.
 Please visit their website and Facebook for continuing updates.